 - Russia’s Grand Strategy in Europe and Central Asia

-- Russia in the Middle East: Putin’s Approach to the Region and Why It Matters for Europe
+- Russia in the Middle East: Why It Matters for Europe

 - Securing the Mediterranean Borders—Is it Too Late and Who’s Taking Responsibility?

-- Environmental Politics and the Populism: Globalists versus Nationalists in Europe
+- Environmental Politics and the New Forms of Populism: Globalists versus Nationalists in Eurasia

 - South Caucasus: Prospects for Rising Instability